 Civic Science Events

-Tisch College organizes and supports several events that support the promotion and development of Civic Science and its engagement with the Tufts community, primarily a series of Civic Science Roundtables that connect contemporary and often polarizing science issues to our civic lives and responsibilities.
-Led by Dr. Garlick, the roundtables are designed as intimate, open-minded dialogues in which participants from diverse backgrounds speak about the personal and societal choices they need to consider when science issues intersect with their civic lives.
-The structured and facilitated nature of the dialogues allow participants to feel safe enough to reveal their personal and communal values on science issues in ways that break down stereotypes, inspire curiosity, and build empathy.
-Recent topics have included ancestry testing, the opioid epidemic, the vaccine debate, the planned parenthood controversy, genetically-modified food, and human cloning.
+Tisch College organizes and supports several Civic Science events that engage the Tufts community by connecting contemporary and often polarizing science issues to our civic lives and responsibilities.
+Led by Dr. Garlick, Civic Science Roundtables are designed as interpersonal dialogues in which participants from diverse backgrounds can reveal their personal stories and communal values on science issues in ways that break down stereotypes, inspire curiosity, and build empathy.
+Recent topics have included DNA ancestry testing, the opioid epidemic, the vaccine debate, the Planned Parenthood controversy, genetically modified food, and human cloning.

 Check back soon for a calendar of scheduled Civic Science events.